jupyterhub/repo2docker/tests/venv/py3.4/README.rst

-Python 3.4 as Secondary Environment
+Python 3.4 as Primary Environment
 -----------------------------------

-Specify Python 3.4 in `runtime.txt`, and it will be installed alongside a newer python as base.
+Specify Python 3.4 in `runtime.txt`, and it will be installed as a primary base environment.